 To begin with, most readers of PE do not follow me there.
 Many readers here don’t use Twitter, while those who do don’t connect with me using that channel.
 I think Twitter has a specific demographic and most PE readers are just not active Twitter users.
 Users who want to get my updates sign up for my mailing list (which is the official channel to get my updates btw — I post stuff that I don’t post here, including new courses and special messages).
 For anyone wants to send me a message, the contact form is the way to go.

 Next, when I looked at my Twitter followers — about 7,000 of them — I realized that (a) this number has not been growing for the past two years, and (b) 99.9% of them are inactive or “dead.”
-“Dead” followers because the people no longer use their accounts, or people are following so many accounts that users like me who believe in tweeting less, not more, can no longer be heard anymore.
+“Dead” followers because the people no longer use their accounts, or are following so many accounts that users like me who believe in tweeting less, not more, can no longer be heard anymore.
 Out of these 7,000, maybe only three people actively read and reply to my tweets (hi Charles, Ted, and Rick!).
 It became clear that my Twitter follower count has become a vacant number.
 While I was meticulously maintaining my Twitter account every day for the past few years and thinking that I was reaching 7,000 followers with every tweet, I was really shouting into a black hole.

 Following this, I then looked at my Twitter messages.
 Over the years, I began to receive a high proportion of empty alerts, such as notifications of some company bot tweeting out my articles and tagging me, usually done to increase exposure of their account/business.
 Messages from content creators trying to network, expressing manufactured interest in what I wrote — but the reality is they are just trying to network to spread the word about their service.
 Nothing wrong with what they are doing, but when I check Twitter, I’m looking for authentic conversations with people who really read PE, not networking requests and solicitation.
-These are things that I’ve dealt with immensely for the past ten years, and I feel like I’m at a stage of my life (mid-30s) where I just want to move on and focus on creating content and live my life, not battle the same things that I had spent my 20s dealing with.
+These are things that I’ve dealt with immensely for the past ten years, and I feel like I’m at a stage of my life (mid-30s) where I just want to move on and focus on creating content and live my life, not battle the same things that I spent my 20s dealing with.

 Note that this issue is specific to me rather than most Twitter users.
 Running a large front-facing website has made me the target of an enormous amount of spam and solicitation requests.
 When I looked at my issues with Facebook, blog comments, contact form, and now Twitter, it’s the same thing — an enormous amount of spam, noise, and empty comments because of my blog’s visibility.
 While I used to get a ratio of 100% authentic messages to 0% noise in my messages, now it’s more like 0.01% authentic messages to 99.9% noise.